JorjaFox/website/content/_posts-old-blog/2021-10-06-jorja-talks-to-e-about-the-season.md

     - transcript
 ---

-<p>Jorja and Paula spoke with E! about coming back to <em>CSI</em> and what it means to both of them.</p>
+Jorja and Paula spoke with E! about coming back to <em>CSI</em> and what it means to both of them.

-<p>While the subject mentions a 'creepy' storyline, really it doesn't.
-When Jorja was asked about  the storylines, she explained how there are two plots: The over arching one we know about (the lab's under suspicion) and the weekly plots:</p>
+While the subject mentions a 'creepy' storyline, really it doesn't.
+When Jorja was asked about  the storylines, she explained how there are two plots: The over arching one we know about (the lab's under suspicion) and the weekly plots:

-<blockquote class="wp-block-quote"><p>There’s two really cool through lines that you’ll see in the whole season.
-One is a case that we will try and solve throughout the journey of the show, and then the other, the other through line here is every week we’re going to have a really amazing, cool, dark sometimes creepy story line that would generally resolve within that sort of 44 minutes that we have to tell the story. </p><cite>Jorja Fox</cite></blockquote>
+<blockquote class="wp-block-quote">There’s two really cool through lines that you’ll see in the whole season.
+One is a case that we will try and solve throughout the journey of the show, and then the other, the other through line here is every week we’re going to have a really amazing, cool, dark sometimes creepy story line that would generally resolve within that sort of 44 minutes that we have to tell the story. <cite>Jorja Fox</cite></blockquote>

 <h2>Article</h2>